 Vitamin D is one way to help.
 One study showed that postmenopausal women who did not get enough of the “sunshine vitamin” were 18 percent more likely to develop metabolic syndrome, a cluster of conditions that increase the risk of heart disease, stroke and diabetes.

-Of course, the easiest way to get more vitamin D is by spending time in the sun.
-But it turns out that sunbathing is a double-edged sword for women who are past menopause.
+Of course, we’ve been encouraged to get more vitamin D is by spending time in the sun.
+But it turns out that sunbathing is a double-edged sword for women after menopause.